Severn Barrage: Bondi Committee, 1981

 After just such a deterioration (due to the Iranian Revolution and 1979 energy crisis) the plans were reinvestigated by the Severn Barrage Committee in 1981.
 This committee was known as the "Bondi Committee" (after Professor Sir Hermann Bondi).
 The committee investigated 6 possible barrage locations, from English Stones at the top of the estuary, down to a location largely at sea in the Bristol Channel between Lynmouth in North Devon and Porthcawl in South Wales.
 It produced a major energy paper, which recommended a 10 mi long barrage of concrete powerhouse between Brean Down and Lavernock Point, sluice and plain caissons together with sand and rock-fill embankments.
 It would have generated 7,200 MW on the flow of the tides (the largest barrage considered could have produced double that power output).
 This set of plans was strongly built on a few years later by the Severn Tidal Power Group.

-In 1984 Wimpey Atkins proposed a smaller barrage at English Stones, in the hope of creating a smaller more economically viable project that would avoid the environmental impact of a large barrage.
+In 1984 George Wimpey Atkins proposed a smaller barrage at English Stones, in the hope of creating a smaller more economically viable project that would avoid the environmental impact of a large barrage.